farcasterxyz/protocol/docs/SPECIFICATION.md

 ### 3.2.2 Algorithm

-Hubs can discover missing messages between sync tries by comparing _exclusion sets_, which leverages the fact that tries are chronologically ordered with new messages usually added on the right-hand side.
+Hubs can discover missing messages between sync tries by comparing _exclusion sets_, which leverages the fact that tries are chronologically ordered, with new messages usually added on the right-hand side.
 An exclusion node (green) is one that shares a parent with a node in the latest branch (red).
-Exclusion nodes at each level are combined and hashed to produce a unique exclusion value for each level of the trie.
+Exclusion nodes at each level are combined and hashed to produce a unique exclusion value for each trie level.
 The set of exclusion values for all levels is the exclusion set, which is the array `[hash(2021), hash(oct, nov, dec), hash (1, 2)]` in the human-readable example trie below.

 <br/>